Nevadan Depends on Nevadans

 To understand my point of view… I must provide more insight…

-I traveled most of these location before I was 21yrs old… Nevada, Utah, California, Idaho, New Mexico, most of Mexico, Central America and all of Arizona.
+I traveled most of these locations before I was 21yrs old… Nevada, Utah, California, Idaho, New Mexico, most of Mexico, Central America and all of Arizona.
 Hunting, fishing, camping and supporting those who needed support.
 Arizona was the only time traveling with family, all the rest was heading out on my own.
 Seeking adventure, wisdom, knowledge and discretion.

 By 21yrs old I was in the United States of America Navy with my first duty station in Washington D.C. from 1983-86.
 It was and still is an honor to have served all of you.
 The United States Navy Ceremonial Guard is the official ceremonial unit of the United States Navy.
 I was in the Drill Team Unit, at the time a 12-man team of the only lease then 200 out of all US Navy be win the title and honor.
 (3rd from the right in the front row)